conorr/jsonfmt/README.md

 A formatting utility for JSON
 ----

-`jsonfmt` is a formatting utility for files containing JSON or JSONP data.
-Given a file, `jsonfmt` outputs the indented contents to stdout.
-From there it can be directed into a file or piped into a pager such as `less`.
+`jsonfmt` is a formatting utility for files containing JSON data.

+Given a file, `jsonfmt` indents the data and writes it to stdout, where it can be directed into a file or piped into a pager.

 ```
 $ cat example.json